 Bulk SMS Marketing Tips: Planning a great SMS campaign

 - Decide on the goal of your SMS marketing campaign

 - As with any other marketing campaign strategy, your SMS campaign needs a measurable goal to guide your efforts.
 For example, your goal might be to have 50% of your audience click through to claim a voucher.

 - Build a Target Persona to represent your target audience

-- Now that you know your goal, consider who the best audience for your SMS campaign would be in order to reach that goal.
+- Now that you know your goal consider who the best audience for your SMS campaign would be to reach that goal.
 Create a Target Persona to help yourself and your team fully understand the kind of person you’re talking to in your SMS.

 - Ask yourself: “Is SMS the best channel to reach this goal and audience?”

 - Whilst SMS is an effective channel, you run the risk of a high unsubscription rate if your audience does not appreciate receiving your campaign over SMS.
 Receiving promotional material over the phone can feel like an invasion of privacy to some.
 However, when the SMS content is valuable and timely – your audience is more likely to receive your SMS positively.
 Whilst a purely promotional campaign would do better sending via email, any extremely valuable information is best sent over SMS.
 Like exclusive offers with expiration dates and last minute information about event changes.

 - You’re not going to send an SMS manually to hundreds of people, are you?
 That’s a recipe for thumb strain.
 Use a bulk SMS marketing platform to get your SMS campaign out quickly and smoothly to as many recipients as you like.